-- - The user role with which the user is currently logged on via the local display - → 🗎 78 is indicated by the Access status parameter.
+- i - If parameter write protection is activated via an access code, it can also only be deactivated via this access code → ≅ 80. - The user role with which the user is currently logged on via the local display - $\rightarrow \blacksquare$ 80 is indicated by the Access status parameter.
 Navigation path: Operation - → Access status